 A smile with missing teeth can affect your confidence and make you less eager to share your smile with others.
 A full, flawless smile is so much more attractive than an incomplete or imperfect one, which is why our dentists may recommend a dental bridge to fill in the gaps in your smile and improve your appearance in the process.
 A bridge is a dental restoration used to replace a missing tooth by joining an artificial tooth permanently to adjacent teeth or dental implants.
 Bridges are commonly used to replace one or more missing teeth.

-Crowns help in restoring and reinforcing an already existing tooth by covering or capping it.
-They add a layer of protection to the damaged teeth, also concealing it visually.
+Crowns help in restoring an already existing tooth by covering or capping it.
+They add a layer of protection to the damaged teeth.
 Crowns may be made of porcelain or ceramic.
-They are quite durable and lasting.
+They are durable and lasting.
 They are placed on teeth after root canal surgery or can be used in covering the metallic part of dental implants.

 - Strengthening a tooth with a large filling

 - Protecting a weak tooth from leading to any further damage

 - Helping you smile by replacing an unsightly tooth

 What Involves in the Dental Crowns Procedure?